MarineEvoEcoLab/EecSeq/Protocol.md

 |i7_PCRprimer_711|CAAGCAGAAGACGGCATACGAGATGCGCGAGAGTGACTGGAGTTCAGACGTGTGC*T|
 |i7_PCRprimer_712|CAAGCAGAAGACGGCATACGAGATCTATCGCTGTGACTGGAGTTCAGACGTGTGC*T|

 ### Anneal Adapters
 Single-stranded oligos need to be annealed with their appropriate partner before ligation.

-* To create Adapter P1, combine each oligo 1.1 with its complementary oligo 1.2 in a 1:1 ratio in working strength annealing buffer (final buffer concentration 1x) for a total annealed adapter concentration of 40uM (for example, if purchased oligos are resuspended to an initial concentration of 100uM, use 40ul oligo 1.1, 40ul oligo 1.2, 10ul 10x annealing buffer and 10ul nuclease-free water).
-Do the same for oligos 2.1 and 2.2 to create the common adapter P2.
+1. To create Adapter Y-inline 1, combine each oligo 1a with its complementary oligo 1b in a 1:1 ratio in working strength annealing buffer (final buffer concentration 1x) for a total annealed adapter concentration of 40uM (for example, if purchased oligos are resuspended to an initial concentration of 100uM, use 40ul oligo 1a, 40ul oligo 1b, 10ul 10x annealing buffer and 10ul nuclease-free water).
+Do the same for oligos 2a and 2b to create the adapter Y-inline 2.
-* In a thermocyler, incubate at 97.5°C for 2.5 minutes, and then cool at a rate of not greater than 3°C per minute until the solution reaches a temperature of 21°C. Hold at 4°C.
+2. In a thermocyler, incubate at 97.5°C for 2.5 minutes, and then cool at a rate of not greater than 3°C per minute until the solution reaches a temperature of 21°C. Hold at 4°C.
-* Prepare final working strength concentrations of annealed adapters from this annealed stock.
-For convenience, it is possible to store the adapters at 4°C while in active use.  **For Puritz and Lotterhos 2017, a working stock of 40 μM was used, leading to a final adapter:insert molar ratio of ~ 50:1.**
+3. Prepare final working strength concentrations of annealed adapters from this annealed stock.
+For convenience, it is possible to store the adapters at 4°C while in active use.  **For Puritz and Lotterhos 2017, a working stock of 40 μM was used, leading to a final adapter:DNA molar ratio of ~ 50:1.**

 ### Note about multiplexing and DNA adapters